An00bRektn/oop/README.md

 Build Instructions
 1. Keep all java files from a specific directory in the same directory
-2. Run the following Powershell commands
+2. Run the following shell commands (supported on all devices with Java installed)

 ```shell
 > javac *.java